bigeasy/stencil/diary.md

 ## Self-Closing Tags

-I'm looking at the langauge and instead of tags that self close, I'm wondering, why not make opens explicit?
+I'm looking at the language and instead of tags that self close, I'm wondering, why not make opens explicit?
 Something to indicate a block.
 That's the obvious other choice.

-It could be that an `as` attibute forces a block.
+It could be that an `as` attribute forces a block.
 It could be that we used `do` like Ruby or `` => `` like CoffeeScript.

 ```erb